666serpent/arch-rice-with-oomox/README.md

 .config/bspwm/bspwmrc - wm's settings

 for spotify there is Spicetify but I didn't managed to make it work at that moment so to make it work there is oomox, I think it will work

+Awesome for fonts in polybar and also some of the nerd fonts https://github.com/ryanoasis/nerd-fonts